-- ☑ arrive to class on time. - ☑ behave respectfully towards staff and students. - ☑ actively participate. - ✓ work to the best of their ability. - Cell phones: In English, we value face-to-face communication.
+- ☑ attend all classes. - ☑ arrive to class on time and with necessary materials. - ☑ behave respectfully towards staff and students. - ☑ actively participate. - ✓ work to the best of their ability. - Cell phones during classes: In English, we value face-to-face communication.
 The use of electronic devices requires explicit permission of the teacher.
-From the beginning of class, devices should be put in your bag, not your pocket. - Homework, tests, in-class essays, and presentations: You are responsible for any work missed in the course, whether or not you are in class when the work is assigned. - Lateness: repeated, unexcused lateness is disrespectful to the classroom community, and will be dealt with at the teacher's discretion - Cheating and Plagiarism: Our school defines plagiarism as "the act of claiming another person or source's words and/or ideas as one's own."
+From the beginning of class, devices should be put in your bag, not your pocket. - Homework, tests, in-class essays, and presentations: You are responsible for any work missed in the course, whether or not you are in class when the work is assigned. - Lateness: repeated, unexcused lateness is disrespectful to the classroom community, and will be dealt with at the teacher's discretion. - Cheating and Plagiarism: Our school defines plagiarism as "the act of claiming another person or source's words and/or ideas as one's own."
 I will give out reference guidelines for any research assignments.
-Unless I instruct you to work with others, all work needs to be yours.
+Unless instructed to work with others, all work needs to be yours.
 If you have an English tutor, be aware that handing in work that is clearly written by someone more skilled in English than you is also plagiarism. - Late/incomplete work: all work must be completed by the deadline set by the teacher; extensions are at the discretion of the teacher. - Attendance: learning in this course is cumulative, and missing classes will result in gaping holes in learning, which may be reflected in your final grade.
+Please keep in mind that in a semester system where we meet every day, the pace is significantly greater than in a year-long system.